Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 ![Splash](docs/readme/live-deployment/splash.png "Splash")

 The game was developed at 1920 X 1080 pixels.
 No real responsiveness has been built into the browser due to the backend nature of the project.
-That being said, I used*Dev Tools*  `F12` in *Google Chrome* to test and position the terminal element to `width:115%` and `height:85vh` within the css inline code in `layout.html`.
+That being said, I used *Dev Tools*  `F12` in *Google Chrome* to test and position the terminal element to `width:115%` and `height:85vh` within the css inline code in `layout.html`.
 This ideally positioned the svg background against the terminal.

 Despite the frontend being a secondary concern I wanted to engage the user by:

 1. providing an image that conveys that the game is Snakes and Ladders.
 2. giving the `button` element in the webpage a bespoke title referencing the classic `CLICKME` convention.
 Since we are programming and snakes do what they do, `bite` becomes `byte`.

-*(I know, I hope my code is better then my humor!)*
+*(I know, I hope my code is better than my humor!)*

 ### Splash Screen
 It is customary to give a game a start screen before entering it menus.
-This was incorporated from a user expectation / UX prespective.
+This was incorporated due to user expectations during the testing phase..

 ![Splash-One](docs/readme/live-deployment/splash-one.png "Splash-One")